jfb-h/synthetic-tourism/documents/papers/main.typ

 #import "template.typ": template
 #show: template.with(
   title: [
-    Tourism magnet or money sink?
-Measuring the regional impact of the Elbphilharmonie
+    // Tourism magnet or money sink?
+Measuring the impact of the \ Elbphilharmonie in Hamburg

+    The regional impact of star architecture on tourism: A synthetic control study of the Elbphilharmonie in Hamburg

     // Hitting All the Right Notes?
 The Regional Impact of the Elbphilharmonie’s Exceptional Architecture on Tourism in Hamburg